Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 2:Commit Messages:
         Challenge: Poorly written commit messages make it difficult to understand the history of changes.
         Strategy: Write clear, concise, and descriptive commit messages that explain the purpose of the changes.
+3:Branch Management:
+        Challenge: Mismanaging branches can lead to a cluttered repository and integration issues.
+        Strategy: Use a branching strategy like GitFlow, keep branches short-lived, and delete branches after merging.